Chermser/alx-pre_course/0x01-git/README.md

 # 0x01-git

-My first git project update
+This is the first git project